 The Trails Count Grant Program is an assistance grant in partnership with Eco Counter and focuses on the quality of mountain bike trail communities by measuring the number of users on trails to assess the impact of trails.
-Trails Count assistance grants jumpstart efforts for communities that have the interest and political support to develop trail-use measurement systems, but need assistance to get their studies started.
+The grants support communities that have the interest and political support to develop trail use measurement systems, but need additional assistance.

 Trails Count Program In Detail

-The Trails Count Grant Program is an assistance grant, valued at $5,000 per award, administered by IMBA in partnership with Eco Counter.
-Awardees will receive two (2) Pyro box counters, professional assistance and consultation services, educational materials, counting hardware and software to create effective trail counting programs, which can help leverage additional funding for trail infrastructure.
+The Trails Count Grant Program is an assistance grant, valued at $8,000 per award, administered by IMBA in partnership with Eco Counter.
+Awardees will receive two (2) Pyro box counters, professional assistance and consultation services, educational materials, counting hardware and software to support effective trail counting programs, which can help leverage additional funding for trail infrastructure.

 Requirements to Apply

 IMBA Local Partners enrolled to receive Chapter or Affiliate Support Services with an approved counting program to launch.

 Proof that the project is approved by the overseeing land manager, agency or partner

 Program assistance will support access efforts, trail assessment, creation of a trail plan or trail maintenance through a well-planned and executed trail counting program.